simokay/compendium/adversaries/Dragonsoul.md

     desc: "Melee Weapon Attack: 7 to hit, reach 5 ft., one target.
 6 (1d6 + 3) piercing damage plus 10 (3d6) damage of the type to which the dragonsoul has resistance."
   - name: Orb of Dragon's Breath (3/Day)
     desc: "Ranged Spell Attack:  +7 to hit, range 90 ft., one target.
 27 (6d8) damage of the type to which the dragonsoul has damage resistance."
-legendary_actions:
-  - name: Legendary Resistance (1/Day)
-    desc: "If Galvan fails a saving throw while wearing the Blue Dragon Mask, he can choose to succeed instead."
 ---